GermanAngel/hello_world/README.md

 # Hello World

-In this repository the code for printing "Hello World" in Python in the terminal is given.
+In this repository the code for printing "hello world" in Python in the terminal is given.

 The screenshot below shows the code itself as well as the output.